New Restaurants Near the Myrtle Beach Boardwalk

-Myrtle Beach is a melting pot of culinary offerings amidst the thousands of restaurants served up on every block of the Grand Strand.
-But we’d like to spotlight just three in downtown Myrtle Beach, crafted from the masterminds of the Bondfire Restaurant Group, that feature menus that travel the globe – from the Far East to South of the Border.
-You and your crew won’t be disappointed by this trio of concepts cooked up by owners Larry and Fabiana Bond, as well as corporate executive chef Sean Thomas.
+Myrtle Beach is a melting pot of culinary offerings amidst the thousands of restaurants located on the Grand Strand.
+But we’d like to spotlight just three new restaurants near the Myrtle Beach Boardwalk in downtown Myrtle Beach.
+Crafted from the masterminds of the Bondfire Restaurant Group, featured menus that travel the globe – from the Far East to South of the Border.
+You won’t be disappointed by this trio of concepts cooked up by owners Larry and Fabiana Bond.
 Dig into the details of each hotspot here:

 Art Burger Sushi Bar

 If you didn’t think combining burgers and sushi – and a liquid nitrogen bar – was possible, think again.
 The oceanfront Art Burger Sushi Bar is a fusion dream – the kind of restaurant built on gourmet quality, without the gourmet, fine dining prices.
 Add to that the fun vibes, complete with drinks smoking with liquid nitrogen and a gallery displaying local artists’ work, and you have the perfect night out with friends.
 Try the Art House-Cut Fries, loaded with avocado ranch, cheddar cheese sauce, roasted garlic salsa, bacon and scallions, and the Van Gogh, a blackened tuna burger with tomato, wakame and wasabi mayo.